jgnewman/norlunda/grammar.md

 ## Making nouns

-The standard way to make a noun out of any other kind of word in Norlunda is to add the suffix **-heid**.
+There are two noun-making suffixes in Norlunda: **-heid** and **-t/it**.
+The first is used similarly to English _-hood_ or _-ness_.
+It forms nouns from adjectives.
+The second is a re-purposing of the Norlunda stateful tense, in this case forming nouns from verbs.

 {: .showcase }
 Folkheim naader meer glad**heid**.